damnMeddlingKid/savvi/README.md

 # Savvi (work in progress)

 Savvi is a light weight app to jot down ideas and poll people's thoughts on ideas you have.
-An idea can be anything from and "Uber for Cats" to your plans for world domination.
+An idea can be anything from an "Uber for Cats" to your plans for world domination.

 ## Technology